 While Rwanda is small in size compared to most countries in Africa, it is blessed with rich geography of mountains, lakes, rivers, savannahs, swamps and forests.
 All of these form great ecosystems that make a home for lots of wildlife, primates and birds.

-Here are some of the best things you can do in Rwanda for a safari holiday.
+Here are some of the best things you can do in Rwanda.

 1. Gorilla Tracking